 The use of the listserv is a privilege.
 AGIC may restrict or remove a user's access to the listserv with or without notice if such use is deemed to be in violation of the Code of Conduct or is determined to be detrimental to the mission or reputation of AGIC.
-Restriction of access is the decision of the AGIC Chair.
+The AGIC Administration & Legal Committee recommends a minimum restriction of six (6)